zertico/api-client/README.md

 Then, on your action, just put into it:

     @user = User.get("http://api.example.com/user/3")

+## Advanced Usage

+ApiClient can read api responses with root nodes based on the name of the virtual class.
+In Some cases, that is not the required behavior.
+To Redefine it, use remote_object method:

+    class Admin < ApiClient::Base
+       self.remote_object = "user"
+    end

 ## TODO
    * Add Support to Typhoeus and Faraday